MicrosoftDocs/azure-devops-docs/docs/migrate/migration-test-run.md

 Test run organizations help teams test the migration of their collections.
 Before a production migration can be run, any completed [test run organizations must be deleted](#prepare-for-migration).
 All test run organizations have a *limited existence and are automatically deleted after a set period of time*.
 Information about when the organization is deleted is included in the success email you should receive after the migration finishes.
 Be sure to take note of this date and plan accordingly.

-Most test run organizations have 15 days before they're deleted.
-Test run organizations can also have a 21-day expiration if more than 100 users have a basic or greater license at *import time*.
+Test run organizations have 45 days before they're deleted.
 After the specified time period, the test run organization is deleted.
 You can repeat test run imports as many times as you need before you do a production migration.

 ## Delete test runs